The Financial Capability Information on this webpage

 Money Smart Week

 Money Smart Week for 2017 is April 22 – 29.
-Watch for more information as Money Smart Week for 2017 gets closer!
-To learn more about Money Smart Week go to this website: www.moneysmartweek.org
+See below for a list of local events, or learn more about Money Smart Week at this website: www.moneysmartweek.org

 2017 Money Smart Women’s Conference

 Money Smart Living for Women…Be Inspired!
 Join us for the 2nd Annual Money Smart Women’s Financial Conference on Saturday, April 22, 2017 at UWWC campus.
 Listen to an engaging keynote, choose from a variety of breakout sessions, and enjoy a continental breakfast for only $5!
 Bring a friend!
 See the registration flyer for all of the details or you can register online!

 - Keynote: “Finding Equilibrium” is Alicia Stingley’s personal story of how she has managed to maintain her balance throughout the many twists and turns her life’s journey has taken.
 In her current position as the newest Advisor at Francis Financial, Alicia travels the country providing education and individual advisory services to employees at client sites.
 Her presentations have been praised for being down to earth, entertaining and insightful.
 She’s been through many ups and downs financially and is committed to teaching others what she’s learned: how to make ends meet, to deal with job loss, to rebuild after divorce, to dig out from under debt, and to have compassion for others who are struggling.
 Her personal motto is “to be the best me that I can be and to inspire others to do the same.”